small-tech/nodekit/README.md

 Also, it’s not nice.
 Don’t.

-### Are these really frequently asked questions or a political statement?
+### Is this really a Frequently Asked Questions section or a political statement?

 Can’t it be both?